kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload-jwt.md

     port: 8000
 ```

-1. To test the connection, first do not provide the JWT token.
+1. To test the connection, first, do not provide the JWT.

     ```bash
     curl -ik -X GET https://${WORKLOAD_DOMAIN}/headers